State and Parameter Estimation for a Neural Model of Local Field Potentials: Introduction

 Our aim is to examine Bayesian joint estimation of parameters and prediction of state from the local field potential measurements.
 Our approach relies on the use of the nested particle filter from \cite{Crisan2013NestedPF,Miguez23} on a nonlinear state-space system originating from the discretized deterministic Wilson--Cowan--Amari neural field originally proposed in \cite{wilson1973mathematical, Amari}.
-This equation models heuristically spatially-dependent brain activity in a cortical domain using coarse activity variables, their nonlocal synaptic interaction, and the presence of an external forcing, which may come from other (cortical or non-cortical) regions or from an external stimulation.
+This equation models heuristically spatially-dependent brain activity in a cortical domain using coarse activity variables, their nonlocal synaptic interaction, and the presence of an external forcing, which may come from other (cortical or non-cortical) regions, from an external stimulation, or compensate for missing biological terms.
+We henceforth refer to any of these sources as \textit{external forcing}, and we stress that the model employed here is not sufficiently granular to distinguish between them.
+The present paper focuses on the numerical aspects of the inversion process, and our model choice has been dictated by mathematical structure and wide applicability, rather than biological accuracy.

-Although the dynamics of this model have been studied extensively \cite{ermentrout_mathematical_1979,bressloff_spatiotemporal_2011,coombes_waves_2005,kilpatrick_effects_2010}, there are far fewer works that tackle the inverse problem of estimating state or model parameters \cite{Schiff2008KalmanFC,Potthast,Alswaihli}.
+Although the dynamics of this model have been studied extensively \cite{ermentrout_mathematical_1979,bressloff_spatiotemporal_2011,coombes_waves_2005,kilpatrick_effects_2010}, there are far fewer works that tackle the inverse problem of estimating state or model parameters \cite{Schiff_Sauer_08,Potthast,Alswaihli}.
 In the context of joint parameter and state estimation, related works include \cite{KULIKOVA2023104010}, in which the authors derived a continuous-discrete extended Kalman filter for simultaneous state and parameter estimation for stochastic dynamic neural field models and demonstrated the robustness of their approach on synthetic measurements.
 The authors of \cite{Schiff_Sauer_08} used the unscented Kalman filter to estimate both state and parameters of a spatiotemporal excitable cortical model and showed its ability to track spiral waves.
 In a subsequent work, \cite{Schiff_Sauer_09} introduced the consensus set method with an ensemble Kalman filter applied to a homogeneous Wilson-Cowan model to effectively track the state and infer parameters in both synthetic and experimental measurements.
 Recently, state and parameter estimation for the model has been studied from a theoretical viewpoint and with synthetic data in \cite{piepersethmacher2025guided}, in which data assimilation is introduced with a form of nudging, called guided process.